coltorapps/builder/apps/docs/src/app/docs/schema/page.md

 ## Integrity validation

 To validate a schema synchronously, you can use the `validateSchemaIntegrity` method.
-This method performs the same validation as the `validateSchema` method but does not validate attribute values.
+This method performs the same validation as the `validateSchema` method but does not validate attributes values.
 It can be beneficial in specific scenarios.

 ```typescript
 import { validateSchemaIntegrity } from "basebuilder";